StefH/QboxNext/README.md

 WebApi which can receive messages send by the Qbox.

 ### QBoxNext.Business
-This project is a DI compatible business project which stores the received measerments data from Qbox.
+This project is a DI compatible business project which stores the received measurements data from Qbox.

-## TODO
-TODO
+### QboxNext.Domain
+Domain model.

+### QboxNext.Common
+Common logic.

+### QboxNext.Infrastructure.Azure
+This project stores the measurements in Azure Tables.